IamSanjid/buttontoaxisextra/README.md

 Let's use `"20:300, 50:500"` and trace what the **curve actually does** within each segment.

-Here: 20 is will send 20% <RT>(Or whatever xbox 360 button you have mapped to throttle) to the game, and 300 is the duration of the segment in milliseconds.
-Which means it will go from 0% to 20% over 300ms following the specified curve, and then from 20% to 50% over 500ms.
+Here: 20% means UCR will send 20% <RT>(Or whatever xbox 360 button you have mapped to throttle) to the game, and 300 is the duration of the segment in milliseconds.
+Which means it will go from 0% to 20% over 300ms following the specified curve mode, and then from 20% to 50% over 500ms same way.

 ---